vmx17/NetProjection/README.md

 3) Set Release/x64 (**NOT** Debug)
 4) build solution.
 If "SimpleMathProjection/nuget/SimpleMathComponent.0.3.0-prerelease.nupkg" generated, close the solution.<br>
    The control "**BoxRenderer**" is included in it.
 This is a user control derived from SwapChainPanel.
+5) If there are folder named "0.3.0-prerelease" in "_C:\Users\your_home\.nuget\packages\simplemathcomponent_", delete it.
-5) Open _StubWinUI3Desktop.sln_ and restore NuGet packages.
+6) Open _StubWinUI3Desktop.sln_ and restore NuGet packages.
 This should include "_SimpleMathComponent.0.3.0-prerelease.nupkg_" got in 4. set release/x64 or Debug/x64 then build.
-6) Run it and push "Next Page" button.
+7) Run it and push "Next Page" button.
 Now it works without errors but seems no SwapChainPanel appeared.
-IS it?
+Is it?

 ## What doesn't work